Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 Jobs I could do for you:

-• identifying gaps in insights, commissioning and analysing new research
+• identify gaps in insights, commission and analyse new research

 • messaging /positioning analysis and evolution